 Predictive Analytics in Retail, the science of forecasting future trends based on existing data, was once dismissed as simply fancy fortune-telling.
 Today, it’s making inroads into the retail sector.

-Worldwide, the retail grocery sector has become a free-for-all battleground, with eCommerce platforms like Amazon.com entering the fray.
+Worldwide, the retail grocery sector has become a free-for-all battleground, with e-commerce platforms like Amazon.com entering the fray.
 Retailers need every available weapon to counter the onslaught, and that includes Predictive Analytics.

 5 Use Case for Predictive Analytics

-AÂ Transparency Market Research report has forecasted that the overall market for Predictive Analytics software will reach $6.5 billion globally by 2019.
+A Transparency Market Research report has forecasted that the overall market for Predictive Analytics software will reach $6.5 billion globally by 2019.

-Predictive Analytics is now a key driver of profit.
 Retailers in the US, for example, are leveraging predictive technology tools to unleash and empower their customer-facing and operational functions.

 This form of analytics not only tells the retailer what you did last summer but can predict, with surprising accuracy, what you will be doing this summer.

-But where can a business like a grocer or super-market use predictive analytics?
-We at Express Analytics #ExprAnalytics have found the following five areas of application:
+But where can a business like a grocery store or supermarket utilize predictive analytics?
+We at Express Analytics have found the following five areas of application:

 - Promotions